 We will be delving into the following three topics in this series.

 - Serialization in Ruby

-- Serialization in Rails - for Storage (Coming soon as Part-2 of this serialization blog series)
+- Serialization in Rails - for Storage

 - Serialization in Rails - for Data Transfer via APIs (Coming Soon as Part-3 of this serialization blog series)

 In this article, we will learn about how serialization works in Ruby.

 You may come across instances where you would need to save Ruby objects in a file or send data to another program across the web.